jarmex/dining_philosopher_mpi/README.md

 # Solving the Dining Philosophers Problem using MPI

 ## The Dining Philosopher Problem
-The dining philosopher problem states that **K** philsolphers seated around a circular table with one chopstick between each pair of philosophers.
+The dining philosopher problem states that **K** philosophers seated around a circular table with one chopstick between each pair of philosophers.
 There is one chopstick between each philosopher.
 A philosopher may eat if he can pickup the two chopsticks adjacent to him.
 One chopstick may be picked up by any one of its adjacent followers but not both.

 ![alt text](./philosophers.png?raw=true)